fahall/shot_detection/README.md

 See requirements.txt

 #### Input
-input_directory: path to directory containing 1 or more video files
+`input_directory`: path to directory containing 1 or more video files

-output_directory: path to directory in which to store output csvs (defaults to input directory if no arg passed)
+`output_directory`: path to directory in which to store output csvs (defaults to input directory if no arg passed)

 #### Output
 csv file where each row represents a potential boundary.